Kimera Automobili: K39

 In 2025, the company introduced the K39, a race car designed to compete in such events as the Pikes Peak International Hill Climb.
 The K39 is inspired by the "Silhouette" Lancia Beta Turbo Gr.
 5 from the Martini Racing team, which dominated the World Sportscar Championship between the late 1970s and early 1980s.
 Its name reflects its nature as a retro-inspired new car (not EVO39 but K39, as in "Kimera 39") and not a Restomod.
+For this reason the K39 no longer bears the Lancia logo but the Kimera one, being a fully developed and not derived car.
 The car features a carbon fiber monocoque chassis and an aerodynamically optimised body designed for hill climb competitions.

-More details will be available soon, as Kimera Automobili is yet to reveal the first K39 prototype.

 Event participation

 Kimera Automobili constantly participates in international automotive events, showcasing its creations at venues such as the Goodwood Festival of Speed and the Monterey Car Week.

-In 2025, they returned to GoodWood and featured their Kimera EVO38 PROTOTIPO 01 in the hill climb event.
+In 2025, Kimera Automobili returned to Goodwood Festival of Speed and featured their Kimera EVO38 PROTOTIPO 01 in the hill climb event.

+In May 2026, the Kimera K-39 participated in the Concorso d'Eleganza Villa d'Este where it won the prize in the Concept Cars & Prototypes category.